 Each category even has a helpful description clarifying, in more detail, the type of post each group of titles is intended for.

 This tool from Builtvisible is a spreadsheet-based news aggregator which allows you to see the top headlines for your chosen keywords, the associated URLs, and even the performance of those headlines.

 The tool can show you trending topics, including hashtags, and can provide individual results for different platforms, such as YouTube and Twitter.

 As a result, you can pick up ideas for your next post while keeping an eye on the competition and a finger on the pulse of your chosen sphere of interest.

 7. Portent’s Content Idea Generator

-Last, but certainly not least, is Portent’s Content Idea Generator.
+Another entry on the list is Portent’s Content Idea Generator.
 This one is a little more light-hearted, but still produces some great suggestions.

 It even comes with humorous annotations, along with genuinely helpful tips about creating great headlines.